vincanger/snippyly-demo-ts/README.md

-# Getting Started with Create React App
+# Getting Started with 🤝 Snippyly 🎉

 This is a demo app to show you how to install and use Snippyly's basic features ✂️